ilteris/moodbox/README.md

 moodbox
 =======
+Moodbox / Year 2007

+INTRO
 MoodBox is a project attempting to reveal our common but not linguistically shared feelings in our everyday life.
-Our feelings change couple of times throughout the day.
-My aim is to create a collective system where people can share and watch these feeling patterns which are among all of us.
-Hopefully those actions will elevate our feelings in general.

-Questions I am asking:

 What if we can log our emotions over time?
 What if this log consists of not only our individual data but a collective log of environment we participate in.
 In what ways being aware of other people’s emotions affect us?
-Could this collectivity create expressions we can perceive? (make us more happy, less tired etc.)
+Could this collectivity create expressions we can perceive? (make us more happy, less tired etc.) MoodBox is a project attempting to reveal our common but not linguistically shared feelings in our everyday life.

+In order to achieve this, I built two wirelessly connected device and installed them in public spaces.
+I visualize the data I collect from these devices in realtime.
+This software is the visualization software I built in Processing.

 This software is built using Processing/Java.
-It takes the data from the physical moodboxes and display it realtime on the applet.
+It takes the data from the physical moodboxes and displays it in the software.
+This repo hosts the source code, and applications compatible for OS X, Win32, Win64, Linux.

+Enjoy!

-The url for the wiki is [here](http://wiki.klaweht.com/doku/doku.php?id=networkedobjects:projects:moodbox)
+The url for how I developed physical devices and source codes are [here](http://wiki.klaweht.com/networkedobjects/projects/moodbox)

 ![screenshot](moodbox.png)